Naval artillery: Artillery and shot

-A more specialized shot for similar use, chain-shot consisted of two iron balls joined together with a chain, and was particularly designed for cutting large swaths of rigging—anti-boarding netting and sails.
+A more specialized shot for similar use was the chain-shot, which consisted of two iron balls joined together with a chain, and was particularly designed for cutting large swaths of rigging, such as boarding nets and sails.
 It was far more effective than other projectiles in this use, but was of little use for any other purpose.
 Bar shot was similar, except that it used a solid bar to join the two balls; the bar could sometimes also extend upon firing.
 Series of long chain links were also used in a similar way.
-Bags of junk, such as scrap metal, bolts, rocks, gravel, or old musket balls, were known as 'langrage', and were fired to injure enemy crews (although this was not common, and when it was used, it was generally aboard non-commissioned vessels such as privateers, actual pirate ships, merchantmen, and others who couldn't afford real ammunition).
+Bags of junk, such as scrap metal, bolts, rocks, gravel, or old musket balls, were known as langrage, and were fired to injure enemy crews (although this was not common, and when it was used, it was generally aboard non-commissioned vessels such as privateers, actual pirate ships, merchantmen, and others who couldn't afford real ammunition).